-Lastly I also created a FREE printable PDF including the other six Daily Devotional verses included here Devotions Verses-Faith.
-I encourage you look up all 6 of the bible Daily Devotions at the start of each week.
-You can just look them all up at the start to the week and then cut these cards apart to use each one as a page marker for the verse in the bible so you can be prepared.
-Even though I provide these each week I still encourage you pull your bibles out & be in the pages of His word looking them up in the translation most comfortable for you.
+Lastly, I also created a FREE printable PDF including the other six Daily Devotional verses included here Devotions Verses-Faith.
+I encourage you to look up all 6 of the Bible Daily Devotions at the start of each week.
+You can just look them all up at the start of the week and then cut these cards apart to use each one as a page marker for the verse in the bible so you can be prepared.
+Even though I provide these each week I still encourage you to pull your bibles out & be in the pages of His word looking them up in the translation most comfortable for you.
 I bookmark them for quick reference but encourage my 3 oldest girls to take time to look them up in their own bibles.
 With all 3 of my older girls reading it helps get them familiar with their bibles and gives them ownership over the task.

 I hope you choose to join me & my family in this 12 Weeks of Virtue Summer Challenge and if you do decide to, please let me know in the comments!
 I will be trying to post the remaining Weekly Virtues outline’s in the morning part of the day on Sundays for the next 8 weeks.
 My week will be busy as my husband and I are preparing to head out-of-town for our 10 year wedding anniversary but I do intend to still have some new reading material to release throughout the week.
 Life has a way of making certain things and people priorities when you try to live intentionally in God’s will though and that means sometimes my plans for myself change!
 Have a blessed and Joyful LOVE and GRACE filled week and remember the best way to teach faith is to live faithfully.
 Check back tomorrow for an unrelated post about how I plan to keep my kids brains academically fresh during the summer!
-Go Forth & Dazzle your summer away making memories with your kiddo’s everyday!
+Go Forth & Dazzle your summer away making memories with your kiddo’s every day!

 As always, thanks for reading!